sowmya-07/DonorsChoose/README.md

 Any project posted before 2014-01-01 is in the training set (along with its funding outcomes).
 Any project posted after that is in the test set.

-Following are the submission requirements for this case study:
+Following are the requirements for this case study:
 1.Data Audit report and code used to create the data audit report.
-You can find a sample data audit report in the data folder; the name of the file is sample_data_audit.csv.
-You will need to submit data audit report for each data set along with the code.
-2.Feature engineering code in a jupyter notebook format.
-Make sure the code is properly commented out.
+2.Feature engineering on text
-3.You will also need to submit the code for the final model selected by you, the model should be built to predict if a project is exciting.
+3.the model should be built to predict if a project is exciting.
-4.AUC reported on five-fold CV done by you, using the final model selected in 3.
-The AUC should be reported in the following format in a csv file:
+4.AUC reported on five-fold CV and The AUC should be reported in the following format in a csv file:
 Fold, AUC 1,Value 2, Value 3,Value 4,Value 5,Value